vanti-dev/sc-bos/README.md

 ## System Architecture
 The system functionality is distributed among multiple components.

-### App Server
+### Building Controller
-The App Server is responsible for management of the Smart Core installation.
+The Building Controller is responsible for management of the Smart Core installation.
 It is written in Go and installed in a virtual machine on a server.
 Over gRPC, it exposes both the Smart Core API (for device control and data collection) and custom project-specific APIs.